top of page

 Arriving to your hair/ makeup appointment

--When arriving to your hair or makeup appointment it's important to arrive with clean hair and skin.
+-When coming in for your hair or makeup appointment, it's crucial to show up with clean hair and skin.

-It's a common saying "dirty hair is better" but unfortunately, that is a myth.
-Our stylists have products that can help add texture and grip to your hair to give it full volume or whatever style it is you're looking for but, it's important the hair is dry & clean, especially so your desired style can last all day.
+While the saying "dirty hair is better" is often heard, it's unfortunately a myth.
+Our stylists have products that can enhance texture and grip, giving your hair the volume or style you desire.
+However, it's essential that the hair is dry and clean, ensuring your chosen style lasts throughout the day.

 Your bridal hair / makeup trial

--Wear a white shirt or top and bring along any accessories and/or a veil you plan to wear on your wedding day.
-This will help you better visualize the full look.
+-Opt for a white shirt or top and bring along your accessories or veil intended for your wedding day.
+This aids in visualizing the complete look more effectively.

--Bring along a picture of your wedding dress and any other hair & makeup inspiration images to help your artist understand the type of look and style you want.
+-Remember to bring a picture of your wedding dress and any hair and makeup inspiration images.
+This will help your artist understand the specific look and style you're going for.

--Speak up if you don’t like something!
-You should feel comfortable with your look, so don’t be afraid to let your hair or makeup artist know if something isn’t quite right.
+-If there's something you don't like, speak up!
+Your comfort with your look is crucial, so don't hesitate to inform your hair or makeup artist if something doesn't feel or look quite right.

 -Don’t forget to ask your makeup artist for recommendations on products to use for touch-ups on the day of the wedding.